illinois-impact/gpu-algorithms-labs/labs/bfs/README.md

 ## Procedure
 1. Edit the file template.cu` to implement three versions of the BFS kernels:

-* Edit the kernel `gpu_global_queuing_kernel` in the file to implement the algorithm using just a global queue.
+* Edit the kernel `gpu_global_queueing_kernel` in the file to implement the algorithm using just a global queue.
 Test by running ./bfs gq
-* Edit the kernel `gpu_block_queuing_kernel` in the file to implement the algorithm using block and global queuing.
+* Edit the kernel `gpu_block_queueing_kernel` in the file to implement the algorithm using block and global queueing.
 Test by running ./bfs bq
-* Edit the kernel `gpu_warp_queueing_kernel` in the file to implement the algorithm using warp, block, and global queuing.
+* Edit the kernel `gpu_warp_queueing_kernel` in the file to implement the algorithm using warp, block, and global queueing.
 Test by running ./bfs wq

 2. Test your code using RAI.